Letterkenny: Air quality

 In December 2019, the Environmental Protection Agency (EPA) cited Letterkenny as having higher levels of air pollution than the Indian capital New Delhi.
-Professor John Wenger said: "I've been looking at figured[sic] from the EPA for the last few years and it's the highest I've seen.
+Professor John Wenger said: "I've been looking at figures from the EPA for the last few years and it's the highest I've seen.
 It is quite extraordinary".
 Just over two months later, the Donegal News reported that the latest EPA graphs showed levels were "still off the charts"; more than 200 micrograms per cubic metre of fine particulate matter at times during February 2020, "when the recommended annual mean limit set by the World Health Organisation[sic] for PM2.5 is just 10 micrograms per cubic metre", while levels of sulphur dioxide in Letterkenny surpassed 200 μg/m^{3} "even though levels are not supposed to exceed 125 μg/m^{3} in 24 hours in the interest of the 'protection of human health'".